• Skip to primary navigation

 Break the granola into chunks and enjoy as is, with yogurt, or raw milk.

 If you make this recipe, be sure to leave me a star rating and a comment below.
-Share what you made and tag me on Instagram @keepingitholistic!
-For more scratch-made recipes and natural living tips, subscribe to my newsletter and follow me on YouTube and Instagram!
+Share what you made and tag me on Instagram@keepingitholistic!
+For more simple sourdough recipes & guidance, small-space gardening tips, and cozy, slow living inspiration, subscribe to my newsletter and follow me on YouTube and Instagram!

 📖 Recipe